What is a credit card with a $0 annual fee and 0% intro APR on balance transfers?

 - Revert rate.

 The revert rate is typically the high-interest purchase or cash advance rate that kicks in once the promotional period ends.
-This is particularly important if you’re uncertain of being able to pay off all of your debt within the promotional period.

 - Balance transfer fee.